kartik2112/Chest-X-Rays-Pneumonia-Detection/README.md

 ## Execution Details

-The model was trained using Keras with TF backend on Kaggle Kernels using
+The model was trained using Keras with TF backend on Kaggle Kernels using NVidia K80 GPU with 16 GB RAM.

 ## Links